 - 1/2 cup orange juice

-1. Cut the fish into small pieces: You can dice it or leave it in pieces up to a one-inch square, but remember that the larger the pieces the longer it will take to marinate.
+- Cut the fish into small pieces.
+You can dice it or leave it in pieces up to 1-inch square, but remember that the larger the pieces, the longer it will take to marinate.

-2. Salt the fish, then cover with the citrus juice in a non-reactive (glass or plastic) container with a lid.
+- Salt the fish, then cover with the lime juice, lemon juice, and orange juice in a non-reactive (glass or plastic) container with a lid.
 Add the sliced onions and the chiles.

-4. To serve, lay down some of the onions and chiles and top with the fish.
+- To serve, on a plate or in a bowl, lay down some of the onions and chiles and top with the fish.
 Garnish with the cilantro.

 - Be sure to remove the skin and bones from the fish, as well as the bloodline before cutting it up.
 The bloodline is the dark red portion of the fillet; if left on the fillet, your ceviche will have a very fishy flavor.

 - Ceviche is so sharp and acidic it cries out for beer and tortilla chips as an accompaniment—although you won't find tortilla chips in Peru.
 In Peru, you will most often find this ceviche dish served with potatoes, either sweet or white.